Methody win Schools' Cup thriller

 Campbell managed to recycle the ball but their full-back Lukas Kenny was bundled into touch by Palmer to signal the final whistle.

-Methody's win extend their record run of wins to 37 - five ahead of the next most successful Royal Belfast Academical Institution - with Campbell remaining on their 24 titles.
+Methody's win extend their record run of wins to 37 - five ahead of the next most successful school Royal Belfast Academical Institution - with Campbell remaining on their 24 titles.

+With no Schools' Cup final having taken place since Methody's 2019 triumph over Campbell, there was a sense of expectancy at Kingspan Stadium and both teams went on to deliver in spades.

+A feature of the contest was the superb goalkicking with Campbell wing Peter Caves kicking his side into a second-minute lead before Methody centre Hanratty barged his way over for a try at the other end two minutes later.